damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 After a brief introduction to these topics, and a short walk through of some use-cases for these development practices, we'll present you with a **video** illustrating the capability of going **from idea to production faster** with GitLab.
-Check how you can easily deploy your app automatically from GitLab to, for example, Docker Cloud.
+Check how you can easily deploy your app automatically from GitLab to Docker Cloud.

 <!-- more -->

 ## Continuous Integration

-**[Continuous Integration][ci]** is a software development practice in which you build and test software every time a developer pushes code to the application, and it happens several times a day.
+**[Continuous Integration][ci]** is a software development practice in which you **build and test** software every time a developer pushes code to the application, and it happens several times a day.

+Continuous Integration = TEST - BUILT
+{: .alert .alert-warning .yellow}

 For example, our developers, as well as our community and [core contributors][core], push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
-For every commit, we use [GitLab CI] to test and build our software.
+For every commit, we use [GitLab CI] to **test and build** our software.
 We run unit tests to make sure some change didn't break other parts of the software.
 [Every push triggers multiple tests][ce-pipes], making it easier to identify where the error is, when a test happens to fail.
-But we do not deploy to production often, making both GitLab CE and EE cases of Continuous Integration only.
+But we **do not deploy to production often**, making both GitLab CE and EE cases of **Continuous Integration** only.

 ## Continuous Delivery

 **[Continuous Delivery][cd]** is a software engineering approach in which **continuous integration**, **automated testing**, and **automated deployment** capabilities allow software to be developed and [deployed rapidly], reliably and repeatedly with minimal human intervention.
-Still, the deployment to production is defined strategically, and triggered manually, even though the rest of the deploy is automatic.
+Still, the **deployment to production** is defined strategically and **triggered manually**.

+Continuous Delivery = TEST - BUILT - <i class="fa fa-hand-pointer-o" aria-hidden="true" style="color: rgb(252,109,38) !important;"></i> - DEPLOY
+{: .alert .alert-warning .yellow}

 [Mozilla Firefox][moz] and [Envato] are good examples of Continuous Delivery.
-They both get their product deployed to production as soon as it's ready with as little human intervention as possible.
+They both get their product **deployed to production** as soon as it's ready with as little human intervention as possible.

+## Continuous Deployment

+**[Continuous Deployment][cdp]** is a software development practice in which every code change goes through the entire pipeline and is put **into production automatically**, resulting in many production deployments every day.
+It does everything that Continuous Delivery does, but the process is fully automated, there's **no human intervention at all**.

+Continuous Deployment = TEST - BUILT - <i class="fa fa-cogs" aria-hidden="true" style="color: rgb(252,109,38) !important"></i> - DEPLOY
+{: .alert .alert-warning .yellow}

+For example, our website [about.GitLab.com], is **continuously deployed**.
+We commit multiple times a day to feature-branches, and every push triggers a [parallel][doc-stages] **test and build**.
+Every time we merge to the `master` branch (and we do that a lot, every day), the code is tested, built, and **deployed to the production** [environment][env], passing through the entire [pipeline][com-pipe].
+There's **no further manual action** that triggers the deployment: it is an automated process, controlled by GitLab CI.

-### Challenges
+## Challenges

 [Perforce performed a study][perforce] that revealed that most of the companies surveyed are using Continuous Delivery methods to ship their products.